bitbane/simple_sniffer/README.md

 This has interesting results if the system has non-ethernet interfaces since the PCAP is written to assume ethernet.

+**Installation**
+Compile with an appropriate compiler for your platform.
+There are no external dependencies or libraries.
+For example, to compile for an ARMHF target:

+`arm-none-linux-gnueabihf-gcc simple_sniffer-c -o simple_sniffer`

+will create the appropriate binary you can then copy onto your target system

 **Issues:**

 For reasons unkown, if you specify an interface name, it looks like in some cases